The twisted tensor product of dg categories and a contractible 2-operad: Introduction

+A 2-operad in $\Vect_\dg(\k)$ \footnote{more precisely, a 1-terminal 2-operad [Ba4]} is given by a complex of $\k$-vector spaces $\mathcal{O}(D)$, for any 2-globular pasting diagram $D=(n_1,\dots,n_k)$.
+These complexes are subject to the 2-operadic associativity, see Section \ref{sectionbcomp}.

 We can state our main result: \begin{theorem} The complexes of $\k$-vector spaces $\mathcal{O}(D)$, $D=(n_1,\dots,n_k)$ are the components of a 2-operad acting on $\Cat_\dg^\coh(\k)$.
-The 2-operad $\mathcal{O}$ is homotopically trivial, that is, there is a map of complexes $p\colon \mathcal{O}(D)\to\k[0]$ which is a quasi-isomorphism of complexes, for any $D$, which is compatible with the 2-operadic composition. \end{theorem} We briefly recall the main definitions related to 2-operads in Appendix A. According to Batanin [Ba3], an action of a homotopy trivial $n$-operad encodes a weak $n$-category.
+The 2-operad $\mathcal{O}$ is homotopically final, that is, there is a map of complexes $p\colon \mathcal{O}(D)\to\k[0]$ which is a quasi-isomorphism of complexes, for any $D$, which is compatible with the 2-operadic composition. \end{theorem} We briefly recall the main definitions related to 2-operads in Appendix B. According to Batanin [Ba3] (see also Theorem \ref{theoremm}) an action of a homotopy trivial $n$-operad encodes a weak $n$-category.

 Note that the dg categories $I_n$ are cofibrant.
 As well, the twisted tensor product $C\sotimes D$ of two cofibrant dg categories is cofibrant, by [Sh3, Lemma 4.5].
 Therefore, Theorem \ref{theoremx1} is applied to $I_{n_1,\dots,n_k}$ and it gives {\it a quasi-isomorphism}